lhl/strix-halo-testing/llm-bench/README.md

 - You can choose wherever you want to put it and refer to [rocm-therock-env.sh](../rocm-therock-env.sh) for how to load the appropriate environment variables

+- The HIP backend is super crashy on many model architectures due to firmware/driver/ROCm problems?
+See: https://github.com/ROCm/ROCm/issues/5151

 ### llama.cpp
 You can reference the `[llama-cpp-bencher.py](llama-cpp-bencher.py)` directly for more info, but a few notes: